Mobile-applikasjoner-gruppe-1/fit_and_healthy/contributing.md

 Each feature should have its own folder under the `/features` folder and then the presentation, state management and models should be divided into their own files/sub-folders.
 Any shared files/folders should be put in the `/shared` folder in the root of the project.
 If there are multiple sub-features within a feature, then those sub-features should have its own folder underneath the main feature folder.
 For example: `/features/auth/registration` and `/features/auth/login`

+Widgets that are specific to the feature should be put in the features' folder, shared widgets should be put in the `/shared/widgets` folder.
+If multiple sub-features within the same main feature share the same widget, said widget should be put in the closest folder shared by all sub-features.
+For example if all auth forms shares a widget `auth_form.dart`, this should be placed in `/features/auth/widgets` or `/features/auth/shared/widgets` if more granularity is needed.
 ## Issues
 Every major change/functionality should have a seperate issue so that we can easily track progress and assign the issue to one of the group members.